fsrocha-dev/curso-laravel-vue-spa/README.md

 # Making a Trello Clone with Laravel and Vuejs
-This is a demo application created for a course that was taught by min, which shows how to create a simple Trello clone using Laravel and Vue.
+This is a example application created for a course that was taught by me, which shows how to create a simple Trello clone using Laravel and Vue.

 ## Preview
 <p align="center">